php-stubs/generator/README.md

 [![Build Status](https://travis-ci.com/php-stubs/generator.svg?branch=master)](https://travis-ci.com/github/php-stubs/generator)

 Use this tool to generate stub declarations for functions, classes, interfaces, and global variables defined in any PHP code.
-The stubs can subsequently be used to facilitate IDE completion or static analysis via [Psalm](https://getpsalm.org) or potentially other tools.
+The stubs can subsequently be used to facilitate IDE completion or static analysis via [PHPStan](https://phpstan.org) or potentially other tools.
 Stub generation is particularly useful for code which mixes definitions with side-effects.

 The generator is based on nikic's [PHP-Parser](https://github.com/nikic/PHP-Parser), and the code also relies on several [Symfony](https://symfony.com) components.

-Contributions in the form of issue reports or Pull Requests are welcome!
+Contributions in the form of [issues](https://github.com/php-stubs/generator/issues/new) or Pull Requests are welcome!

 ## Example